How to Fix a Sink Stopper Stuck in Closed Position?

-- Provide Essential Tools to Fix the Sink Stopper Stuck
+- Provide Essential Tools to Fix the Stuck Sink Stopper

 - Clean the Sink Area